Prostate Supplements Review (Saw Palmetto and Beta-Sitosterol)

 What It Does:

-A large and well designed study published in 2011 showed no greater improvement with saw palmetto extract than placebo (Barry, JAMA 2011).
+A large and well-designed study in the U.S. and Canada published in 2011 showed no greater improvement with saw palmetto extract than placebo (Barry, JAMA 2011).
 As an extra measure, that study used the standard dose of saw palmetto (320 mg per day of extract standardized to 85% to 95% fatty acids) as well as twice and three times the dose, each for 24 weeks.
 None showed a significant benefit.
 A large study published in 2006 also did not show a benefit with a different saw palmetto extract in men with moderate to severe symptoms.
-Only more limited studies have shown benefit in men with mild symptoms, or that saw palmetto may be as effective as the prescription drug finasteride (Proscar), but with fewer side effects.
-Alpha-blockers, meanwhile, may be more effective than saw palmetto.

 A trial of saw palmetto (160 mg daily) for 5 weeks prior to transurethral prostatectomy (TURP) failed to decrease the density of prostatic tissue or lower the risk of bleeding during the procedure (Tuncel, Scan J Urol Nephrol 2009).